Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 * [VCTK](https://datashare.is.ed.ac.uk/handle/10283/3443)
 * [VoxCeleb 1 & 2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/)

-The architecture of VPC is composed of several independent modules:
+The baseline system uses several independent models:
-* Phonetic posteriorgram (PPG) extractor
+1. ASR acoustic model to extract BN features
-* x-vector extractor
+2. X-vector extractor
-* Voice conversion using acoustic and neural source filter models
+3. Speech synthesis (SS) acoustic model
+4. Neural source filter (NSF) model

-* Anonymization using PLDA distance
+    * TO CORRECT // Anonymization using PLDA distance

+These models optionally:
+* can be trained with the provided scripts;
+or
-Some of these modules are pretrained and must be downloaded and put in appropriate directories for the recipe to work successfully.
+* downloaded and put in appropriate directories.

+**NOTE**: These variables will be pre-configured if you have downloaded the 4 pre-trained models (`am_model.tar.gz`, `nsf_model.tar.gz`, `asr_ppg_model.tar.gz` and `asr_eval_model.tar.gz`) and extracted in the `exp` directory of your recipe.

 ## Dataset